alanta/Kontent.Statiq/README.md

 Module to retrieve content from [Kentico Kontent](https://kontent.ai) for building static websites with [Statiq](https://Statiq.dev).

+Works with .NET Core 3.1 and .NET 6.

 ## Getting started

 To get started, you can follow the tutorial below or check out the [starter site](https://github.com/petrsvihlik/statiq-starter-kontent-lumen).
 It'll give you a nice impression of what you can do with Kontent and Statiq.